 To install both bit-versions of the Access Database Engine, follow these steps:

 Install both bit-versions of the Access Database Engine from the download page.

 Run each version of the Access Database Engine by using the /passive switch.
 For example:

 Situation 3: Trouble using Access or .XLS files with an Office 365 subscription

-Other situations that cause import issues
+Other situations that can cause import issues

 We strive to cover as many issues that occur with Access or .XLS files as possible.
-If you encounter an issue that isn't covered in this article, please submit a question about the issue to Power BI Support.
+If you encounter an issue that isn't covered in this article, submit a question about the issue to Power BI Support.
 We regularly look at issues that may be affecting many customers, and include them in our articles.